Nitrogen Fixers – What They Are and Tips to Get Started

 Most plants can’t fix their own nitrogen, but a few special groups of plants like legumes (beans, peas, and others) can.

-Adding these special groups of plants to your garden and wild homestead is a great way to add nitrogen to your soils while limiting the risk of polluting downstream rivers.
+Adding these special groups of plants to your property is a great way to add nitrogen to your soils while limiting the risk of polluting downstream rivers.

 Nitrogen fixing plants aren’t the only natural source of nitrogen for your garden.
 Soil life will also add nitrogen to your soil and make it available for your plants.

-Incorporating animals (domesticated or wild) on your wild homestead is also a great way to add nitrogen to your soil through the animals’ droppings.
+Incorporating animals (domesticated or wild) on your property is also a great way to add nitrogen to your soil through the animals’ droppings.

 There are certain tricks you should follow to get the most from nitrogen fixers.
 While nitrogen-fixing plants do add nitrogen to the soil, they also use it for their own growth.
 Here are some techniques you can use to get the most from your nitrogen fixers.